Bureau of Safety and Environmental Enforcement: Safety & Incident Investigation Division (SIID)

 The Safety and Incident Division (SIID) is responsible for establishing national policies relating to the conduct of investigations of safety incidents happening on the OCS.
 This division also establishes national policies regarding investigator training.
-SIID at the BSEE headquarters in Washington D.C., manages the National Investigations Program and coordinates the training for investigators and provides support to the regional and district levels.
+SIID at BSEE headquarters in Washington D.C., manages the National Investigations Program and coordinates the training for investigators and provides support to the regional and district levels.

 Budget

-As of 2016, the BSEE has a $204.6 million budget and 881 full-time employees (FTE), requesting $204.8 million and no increase in FTE for fiscal year 2017.
+As of 2016, BSEE had a $204.6 million budget and 881 full-time employees (FTE), requesting $204.8 million and no increase in FTE for fiscal year 2017.

 Offices

-Regional offices are in Anchorage, Alaska; Camarillo, California; New Orleans, Louisiana and district offices along the Gulf of Mexico coast.
+Regional offices are in Anchorage, Alaska, Camarillo, California, New Orleans, Louisiana, and district offices along the Gulf of Mexico coast.

 Publications

 BSEE Annual Reports

-Annual reports from the BSEE have been issued since 2014.
-This report highlights the achievements of the agency, its plans for the future and statistics of safety incidences.
+Annual reports from BSEE have been issued since 2014.
+This report highlights the achievements of the agency, its plans for the future, and statistics of safety incidents.

 BSEE FY Greenbook

-The BSEE Greenbook is the United States Department of the Interior's (DOI) budget justifications for the upcoming fiscal year.
+BSEE Greenbook is the United States Department of the Interior's (DOI) budget justifications for the upcoming fiscal year.

 Notice to Lessees (NTLs) and Letter to Lessees (LTLs)

-NTLs and LTLs are formal documents that clarify, describe and interpret BSEE regulations or Outer Continental Shelf (OCS) standards.
+NTLs and LTLs are formal documents that clarify, describe, and interpret BSEE regulations or Outer Continental Shelf (OCS) standards.
 They give guidelines in implementation of lease stipulations or regional requirements and explain the scope and meaning of a regulation.
 NTLs also may communicate administrative information including current telephone numbers and changes in addresses of BSEE offices or personnel.
-NTLs and LTLs are currently archived on the BSEE's website.
+NTLs and LTLs are currently archived on BSEE's website.

 BSEE Data Center

-The BSEE maintains statistics & a database containing public information on various topics including leasing information, pipelines, permitting, platform/rig and production information.
-Data is available in the form of online queries, PDFs, ASCII files and scanned documents.
+BSEE maintains statistics & a database containing public information on various topics including leasing information, pipelines, permitting, platform/rig, and production information.
+Data is available in the form of online queries, PDFs, ASCII files, and scanned documents.
 Information may be cross-referenced among different subject headings.